-When the historical writer, Lucile McDonald interviewed Capt.
+When the history writer, Lucile McDonald interviewed Capt.
 Ben Joyce for this essay in 1967, it had been 70 years since he had left home in Boston for a 14,300-mile voyage to St. Michael, Alaska, in a 122 ft halibut fishing boat.

 Around Seattle, it would be hard to find another old salt who could match this cruise through two hemispheres in so small a craft.